eweizman/vizdom-js/README.md

 * Filtering
 	* Drag body of graph onto another graph to make a filter connection
 	* Click the and/or button in the top left-hand corner of the graph to change the way multiple filters are applied in relation to each other.
+	* Click on a bar/tile to select a key/value pair and create a filter for all downstream charts
+	* Ctrl-Click on a bar/tile for multi-select
 * Graph Deletion
 	* Drag body of graph to trash can to delete graph